-- 16.1 All fire alarms, fire events, and all fire safety related incidents that Security have responded to will be reported by Security staff using the designated reporting procedure. - 16.2 Initial investigation and evidence collection will be made by the Security personnel attending the event in accordance with normal security procedure. - 16.3 Follow-up actions arising from incident reports will be determined by the University Health and Safety Office upon receipt of the incident report, who will ensure that relevant parties are contacted as soon as practicable to discuss remedial actions.
+- 16.1 All fire alarms, fire events, and all fire safety related incidents that Security have responded to will be reported by Security staff using the designated reporting procedure. - 16.2 Initial investigation, witness statements and evidence collection will be made by the Security personnel attending the event in accordance with normal security procedure. - 16.3 Follow-up actions arising from incident reports will be determined by the University Health and Safety Office upon receipt of the incident report, who will ensure that relevant parties are contacted as soon as practicable to discuss remedial actions.

-- 16.4 Following a more serious fire or fire related incident, the Health and Safety Team will send a notification of the incident details to the relevant Head of College, Head of Department, Dean, and other senior staff as appropriate, along with the Trades Union Health and Safety representatives. - 16.5 The Director of Campus Operations and the Head of Security and Logistics will investigate all technical issues and inform the University Health and Safety Office of their conclusions. - 16.6 All fire events and incidents will be fully investigated.
-Campus Security and the Health and Safety Office will coordinate the investigations.
+- 16.4 Following a more serious fire or fire related incident, the Health and Safety Team will send a notification of the incident details to the relevant Head of College, Head of Department, Dean, and other senior staff as appropriate, along with the Trades Union Health and Safety representatives. - 16.5 The Director of Estates and Campus Services and the Head of Security will investigate technical issues with fire safety equipment and systems, and inform the University Health and Safety Office of their conclusions. - 16.6 As per the Fire Investigation and Reporting Protocol 2024 SOP HS 00046 all fire events and incidents will be fully investigated.
+Campus Security and the Health and Safety office will co-ordinate the investigations.
 Staff, students, contractors and visitors may be requested to attend interviews to establish the sequence of events of fire incidents.
 A fire Investigation report will be issued by the Health and Safety Office to relevant parties. - 16.7 If a fire, regardless of whether it is indoors or outdoors, is suspected to have been started maliciously, Security shall report this to the Police and obtain a crime number. - 16.8 Key stakeholders will work in partnership to resolve issues identified in the incident reports and fire investigations.

-17. Fire safety training
+17. Fire safety training provision

-- 17.1 All employees must complete the online eLearning fire safety awareness module annually.
-Line managers must ensure that new employees complete the training module within their first week in the workplace and that all their direct reports complete this training annually. - 17.2 The online eLearning fire safety training is administered by the Health and Safety Office and HR. - 17.3 The Health and Safety Office will provide additional risk-based fire safety training where required.
-The Health and Safety Office should be contacted for further advice. - 17.4 Fire warden training is provided by HR and the Health and Safety Office. - 17.5 Mandatory and recommended training for those with fire safety responsibilities are described in the Fire Safety Procedure 00032 Fire Safety Roles and Responsibilities.
+- 17.1 The online eLearning fire safety training is administered by the Health and Safety Office for students, and HR Learning and Development for staff. - 17.2 The Health and Safety Office will provide additional risk-based fire safety training where required.
+The Health and Safety Office should be contacted for further advice. - 17.3 Fire warden training is provided by HR and the Health and Safety Office. - 17.4 Fire Safety Risk Management training for the Responsible Person and Senior Leadership Team is provided approximately annually and delivered by an external fire safety expert. - 17.5 Mandatory and recommended training for those with fire safety responsibilities are described in the Fire Safety Procedure 00032 Fire Safety Roles and Responsibilities.